 Is quartz worth the money?

-The first, and most important, is the cost.
-Quartz is more expensive than other materials like granite, so you need to make sure that you will get your money’s worth by considering how durable quartz is.
+First and most significant factor is the price.
+Given that quartz is more expensive than materials such as granite, you should make sure you will receive your money’s worth by taking into account how durable quartz is.

 Can you put a hot pan on quartz?